 Child Care Law

 Parents often find it difficult to decide about the arrangements for their children after separation.
 We understand that disputes concerning children are emotionally distressing.
-Our advice is designed to minimise upheaval and disruption and will always ensure that your child's welfare is the primary consideration.
+At TWM Solicitors our advice is designed to minimise upheaval and disruption and will always ensure that your child's welfare is the primary consideration.

 Disputes concerning children can relate to parental responsibility, residence (formerly ‘custody’), when the children spend time with their parent (formerly ‘contact’), where the children live and attend school, the children’s religious upbringing, surnames, adoption, financial provision and unlawful removal from the country – for example when one parent would like to take the children to live abroad.